fhirstarterjs/ehr/README.md

-When you request `online_access` or `offline_access` and the EHR returns a refresh token, `fhirStarter()` proactively refreshes in the background and updates the same `handoff` object in place, so any reference you hold stays current.
+When you request `online_access` or `offline_access` and the EHR returns a refresh token, `fhirStarter()` proactively refreshes in the background and updates the same `auth` object in place, so any reference you hold stays current.
 No client secret is ever sent (this is a public client; PKCE replaces it), and the refresh token is kept in memory only, never persisted.